Adapted from There’s a Chef in My Soup! by Emeril Lagasse

 - 1/2 cup white chocolate chips

-- To a stand mixer bowl (if you have one) add:
+- To the bowl of a stand mixer, add:

 - 3/4 cup brown sugar

-- Beat on medium speed (speed 4), until lighter in color and creamy, scraping down the bowl halfway through, approximately 2-3 minutes.
+- Beat on medium speed (speed 4), for exactly 2 minutes, scraping down the bowl halfway through.

 - In a separate bowl, mix together: